 They might move the radiotherapy couch or your position after looking at the x-rays and scans.
 This is to make sure you're in a position very close (within millimetres) to your planning scan.

-Sometimes you might have an x-ray or scan taken just after your treatment.
+Sometimes you might have an x-ray or scan just after your treatment.
 You stay in the same position for this and it's used as another check.

 X-rays show your bones in the treatment area.
 And scans show the size, shape and position of the cancer as well as the surrounding tissues and bones.